meditate.com.au

 Guides

-While meditation is often viewed as a “top-down” approach to calm (using the mind to settle the body), breathwork is a “bottom-up” protocol.
-It uses the physical mechanics of the diaphragm and the chemical balance of the blood to settle the mind.
+While meditation is typically a “top-down” approach to calm because it uses the mind to quiet the body, breathwork flips the script.
+It is a “bottom-up” protocol that utilizes the physical movement of your diaphragm and the chemical balance of your blood to directly settle your mind.

-Respiration is the only function of the autonomic nervous system that is under both involuntary and voluntary control.
-You don’t have to think about breathing to stay alive, but the moment you do think about it, you gain access to the “dashboard” of your biology.
-This guide explores the rigorous science of how shifting your breathing pattern can instantly alter your heart rate, your hormonal output, and your cognitive clarity.
+Respiration is entirely unique because it is the only function of the autonomic nervous system that operates on both autopilot and manual control.
+You do not have to think about breathing to stay alive.
+However, the exact moment you choose to focus on it, you gain direct control over your nervous system.
+This guide breaks down the hard science of how shifting your breathing patterns can instantly alter your heart rate, change your hormonal output, and clear away mental fog.

 The CO2 Tolerance and Carbonic Drive